rayar93/rayar93/README.md

 Back-end and data engineering - pipelines, storage, search.
 CS senior at Appalachian State, graduating December 2026.
 Greenville, SC.

-Most of what I build comes back to sorting and organizing the mounds of personal data I've accumulated over a rich digital life: photos, journals, listening history, things I meant to read, things I mean to cook.
-Taken together they are an interesting indexing problem - deduplication, embeddings, schema design across incompatible sources, and getting all of it to run cheaply enough to keep running as a personal project.

 ---

 ## Projects